phpmyadmin/phpmyadmin/doc/config.rst

     the left side, right side, both sides or nowhere). "left" and "right" are parsed as "top" and "bottom" with vertical display mode.

-.. config:option:: $cfg['DefaultDisplay']

-    :type: string
-    :default: ``'horizontal'``

-    There are 3 display modes: horizontal, horizontalflipped and vertical.
-    Define which one is displayed by default.
-The first mode displays each row on a horizontal line, the second rotates the headers by 90 degrees, so you can use descriptive headers even though columns only contain small values and still print them out.
-The vertical mode sorts each row on a vertical lineup.

 .. config:option:: $cfg['RememberSorting']

     :type: boolean